vsillan/game-server-programming-course/presentations/intro.md

 ## Cloud Services

-These would require a course of their own...
+This subject would need its own course...

 ---

 ### Cloud services

-Nowadays **most online games are deployed to cloud**
+Nowadays **most online games are deployed to public cloud**

-Viable even for smaller game studios
+Viable even for smaller game studios <!-- .element: class="fragment" -->

-- No big initial investments - just pay for what you use
+- No big initial investments - just pay for what you use <!-- .element: class="fragment" -->

-Useful **out of the box solutions**
+Useful out of the box solutions <!-- .element: class="fragment" -->

-Cloud can scale up and down very quickly
+Cloud can scale up and down very quickly <!-- .element: class="fragment" -->

-Ease of deploying to datacenters around the world
+Ease of deploying to datacenters around the world <!-- .element: class="fragment" -->

-Most commonly used public clouds are Amazon AWS and Microsoft Azure
+Most commonly used public clouds are Amazon AWS and Microsoft Azure <!-- .element: class="fragment" -->

 ---

 ### Commonly used cloud services

-There are four different cloud computing service models: IaaS, PaaS, SaaS and FaaS

 PaaS solutions for the code run-time environment <!-- .element: class="fragment" -->

 SaaS databases <!-- .element: class="fragment" -->

-Load balancers & Automatic scaling <!-- .element: class="fragment" -->
+Data analytics related services <!-- .element: class="fragment" -->

-Various security features <!-- .element: class="fragment" -->
+Security and identity services <!-- .element: class="fragment" -->

 And many more… <!-- .element: class="fragment" -->

+Note:

+There are four different cloud computing service models: IaaS, PaaS, SaaS and FaaS

 ---